flynn/flynn/README.md

 [Flynn](https://flynn.io) is a next generation open source Platform as a Service (PaaS).

-Unlike most PaaS's, Flynn can run stateful services as well as [12 factor](http://12factor.net/) apps.
+Unlike most PaaS's, Flynn can run stateful services as well as [twelve-factor ](http://12factor.net/) apps.
 This includes built-in database appliances (just Postgres to start).
 Flynn is modular so users can easily modify, upgrade, and replace components.

 Flynn components are divided into two _layers_.